kevchu3/openshift4-upi-homelab/day-two.md

 Refer to these instructions to configure kubelet logging verbosity
 * [Kubelet logging verbosity]

-### 6. Configure multitenant network policy
+### 6. Configure project template

+Refer to the documentation on how to configure a [project template].

+#### a.
+Multitenant network policy

 Using Network Policy, by default, all Pods in a project are accessible from other Pods and network endpoints.
 Refer to the documentation for information on [configuring multitenant network policy].
 Refer to the documentation for steps to [configure this policy for new projects by default].

-An [example project template for multitenant network policy] is provided and can be installed with:
+An example with [multitenant network policy] is provided and can be installed with:
 ```
-oc create -f template/multitenant-project-template.yaml -n openshift-config
+oc create -f template/multitenant-network-policy.yaml -n openshift-config
 oc patch project.config.openshift.io/cluster --type merge -p '{"spec":{"projectRequestTemplate":{"name":"multitenant-project-template"}}}'
 ```

+#### b.
+Resource quotas and limit ranges

+Refer to the documentation on how to configure [resource quotas] and [limit ranges].

+An example of an [all-in-one project template] with NetworkPolicy, ResourceQuotas, and LimitRanges is provided.

 ### 7. [Restricted Network] - Configure support tools